dask/design-docs/001-collection-backend-dispatching.md

 ### Designating the Backend (`dask.config`)

-From the perspective of the typical Dask user, the only visible result of the proposed feature is the addition of new fields in `dask/dask/dask.yaml`/`dask-schema.yaml` (accessible from `dask.config`).
-For each of the targeted collections (Dask-Array and Dask-DataFrame), we propose the addition of "backend", and "backend-options" fields.
-By default, the "backend" field will be set to "numpy" and "pandas" for Dask-Array and Dask-DataFrame, respectively.
+From the perspective of the typical Dask user, the only visible result of the proposed feature is the addition of a new field in `dask/dask/dask.yaml`/`dask-schema.yaml` (accessible from `dask.config`).
+For each of the targeted collections (Dask-Array and Dask-DataFrame), we propose the addition of the "backend.library" field.
+By default, "backend.library" will be set to "numpy" and "pandas" for Dask-Array and Dask-DataFrame, respectively.
 However, as shown in the code snippet below, this field can be changed with the existing `dask.config` interface to specify an alternative backend library.

 ```python